 Practicing the Core Values

 Unlike the Robot Game and Innovation Project, which have tangible products to prepare for tournaments, the Core Values guide HOW you complete your work as a team.
 Many teams choose to discuss and practice their Core Values skills during their meetings as well.
-You can find sample Core Values activities, similar to those used during the Core Values judging session at tournaments, under Core Values Resources on the Resources page.
 Core Values work is also integrated into the FIRST STEPS FLL curriculum and the Team Meeting Guide/Engineering Notebook available to teams.

 Core Values Poster

 The Core Values poster is one way for teams to track and display what they have learned about the FIRST Core Values during their season.
-The poster is not required at qualifying tournaments in Michigan, though many teams choose to complete one.
-It is required at the state championships.
-Directions for the poster are included in the yearly Challenge Guide (coming August 1.)
+The poster is an optional activity though many teams choose to complete one.
+It may be required at a state event.
+Be sure to review any special event requirements that may be provided..